St Michael's Mount

-St Michael's Mount (Karrek Loos yn Koos, meaning "hoar rock in woodland") is a tidal island in Mount's Bay near Penzance, Cornwall, England, United Kingdom.
+St Michael's Mount (Karrek Loos yn Koos, meaning grey rock in the woodland) is a tidal island in Mount's Bay, near Penzance, in Cornwall, England.
 The island is a civil parish and is linked to the town of Marazion by a causeway of granite setts, passable (as is the beach) between mid-tide and low water.
 It is managed by the National Trust, and the castle and chapel have been the home of the St Aubyn family since around 1650.

-Historically, St Michael's Mount was an English counterpart of Mont-Saint-Michel in Normandy, France, which is also a tidal island, and has a similar conical shape, though Mont-Saint-Michel is much taller.

-St Michael's Mount is one of 43 unbridged tidal islands accessible by foot from mainland Britain.
+Historically, St Michael's Mount was an English counterpart of Mont-Saint-Michel in Normandy, France, which is also a tidal island; it has a similar conical shape, though Mont-Saint-Michel is much taller.
+It is one of 43 unbridged tidal islands accessible by foot from mainland Britain.
 Part of the island was designated as a Site of Special Scientific Interest in 1995 for its geology.
 Sea height can vary by up to around 5 m between low and high tide.

 Etymology

-Its Cornish language name—literally, "the grey rock in a wood"—may represent a folk memory of a time before Mount's Bay was flooded, indicating a description of the mount set in woodland.
-Remains of ancient trees uncovered by storms have been seen at low tides in Mount's Bay which was submerged in 1700 BC.
+Its Cornish language name, literally "the grey rock in a wood", may represent a folk memory of a time before Mount's Bay was flooded, indicating a description of the mount set in woodland.
+Remains of ancient trees uncovered by storms have been seen at low tides in Mount's Bay, which was submerged in 1700 BC.